Chichester boat sales office now open! Read more.

-Once you’ve made the decision to become a boat owner, the exciting hunt for the perfect vessel begins – but choosing a boat isn’t quite as straightforward as one might first think.
+Having made the decision to become a boat owner, the exciting hunt for the perfect vessel begins – but choosing a boat isn’t always quite as straight forward as one might first think.

-There are so many different types of boats, from ribs, fishing vessels and barges to superyachts.
+There are so many different types of boats, from ribs to fishing vessels and barges to superyachts.
 Even when you’re sure about the type of boat you want, there are lots of differentials, such as capacity and engine size to consider.

 So, how do you ensure you get the perfect boat to suit your exact needs?